310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/dis_harmony.md

 {% endbubble %}

 {% bubble Tetora %}
-Ahaha, we’ve had jobs that required us to stay the night plenty of times, but this is the first time we’re doing it with so many people.
+Ahaha, we’ve had jobs where we had to stay the night plenty of times, but this is the first time we’re doin’ it with so many people.
 {% endbubble %}

 {% bubble Shinobu %}